AllenSteve18/mysite/README.md

 ###### Step 6: Change source code and virtualenv location to that of your respective project by changing the username only.
 Refer to the image below.
 ![Screenshot 2022-11-04 195107](https://user-images.githubusercontent.com/76894046/199999856-3ad8c6c3-6cfe-4e03-ab4b-5e1d4b004c72.png)

-###### Step 7: Change the WSGI configuration file by clicking on the link.
-Clicking the will lead you to an editor.
-Just remove everything and paste the below given code.
-Make sure you change *<your_username>* to your respective username.
+###### Step 7a: Change the WSGI configuration file by clicking on the link.
+Clicking the link will lead you to an editor.
 Refer to the image to locate the required file.
 ![Screenshot 2022-11-04 200245](https://user-images.githubusercontent.com/76894046/200001260-04d166bd-2255-4906-a846-fb85446ec96f.png)

+###### Step 7b: Just remove everything from the file and paste the below given code.
+Make sure you change *<your_username>* to your respective username.
 ```
 import os
 import sys